freealise/freealise/parser/README.md

 ### TODO:
-parse by line on scroll ?
+parse by screen or line on scroll ?

 merge defining vocabularies, sort by frequency and POS
 https://learnthesewordsfirst.com/about/other-learners-dictionaries.html